 - Integration of services and content of third parties

-We cooperate with various estates and distribution partners.
-We exchange information with other partners regarding confidentiality.
+We exchange information with regard to mutual partners in confidence.
+We cooperate with other estates.
+We exchange information with other partners & distributors regarding confidentiality.